 - The Phoenix Rod is actually a staff, with a winged statuette on top.
 It fire a fiery projectile that explodes into a burning phoenix-like shape when it hits something.

 - The Firemace is another staff.
 It shoots/summons barrages of cannonball-like metallic spheres, which roll on the floor and explode.

 Beyond weapons, Corvus uses a number of artefacts.
 These tend to be one-use magical items.
 Or in me case zero-use, since I’m the sort of player who always thinks they should save their potions for later.

 - There are torches.
 Since Corvus can benefit from their light whilst keeping both hands free, they likely aren’t standard fire-on-a-stick.
 Maybe something like an amulet emitting an aura of soft light when activated ?

 - Shadowspheres can apparently turn Corvus into an indistinct shadow, which is both hard to spot and hard to damage with non-magical attacks.

 - Torpol’s Morph Ovum.
-These enchanted eggs will turn people and monsters into an ordinary chicken if they land close enough.
-This lasts for a good while, and chickens aren’t known for fearsomeness.
+These enchanted eggs will turn people and monsters into an ordinary chicken if they land close enough when thrown.
+This lasts for a good while, and chickens aren’t known for their fearsomeness.

 - Valador’s Ring of Invulnerability.
 What it says on the tin, but the effects only lasts for 30 seconds.